jluby127/jluby127.github.io/research.md

-I primarily search for exoplanets using the radial velocity (rv) detection method and I have taken a particular fascination with multi-planet systems.
+I primarily search for exoplanets using the radial velocity (RV) detection method and I have taken a particular fascination with multi-planet systems.
 I am further interested in stellar activity as it relates to making planet detection more difficult, and signal analysis/processing in general.